COVID-19 and Psalm 91: Ajith Fernando

 - Yes, we’re not immune to problems, but God’s love is deeper than all of that and nothing can separate us from his love 8:35, 38, 39.

 - People relishing the experience of loving and being loved are happy people.
-So like Paul wrote, while he was in Prison, we rejoice in the Lord always (Phil.
-4:4), and we have learned to be content whatever happens.
-(Phil.
-4:11)
+So like Paul wrote, while he was in Prison, we rejoice in the Lord always (Philippians 4:4), and we have learned to be content whatever happens.
+(Philippians 4:11)

 Amid all the confusion of this time, let’s relish the wealth of contentment! —Ajith Fernando